Mary Catherine Vose

-On return to London a second and third son arrived in quick succession.
+On return to London the second and then a third son arrived in quick succession.
 While Mary was pregnant with the third child, Tony gave her a mackerel to gut while she was in bed.
-The blood and guts brought on the pregnancy and Mary reckoned that's why that boy became a fisherman and loves to eat fish.
+The blood and guts brought on the birth and Mary reckoned that's why that boy became a fisherman and loves to eat fish.

 In 1950, the family sailed to South Africa, again escaping rationing.
 Another son was born in South Africa.
 Returning to England three and a half years later, the family spent some time in London before moving finally to Gordon House in Sutton Coldfield on the edge of Birmingham.